 The registration fee is desired, but not required upon online registration.
-Enrolling your child through our data base only indicates interest.
-The full non-refundable $45 registration fee per family (up to two children and $25 per additional child) must be submitted in order to secure your child’s enrollment in the program.
+Enrolling your child through our database only indicates interest.
+The full non-refundable $55 registration fee per family (up to two children and $25 per additional child) must be submitted in order to secure your child’s enrollment in the program.

 What if I enroll and don’t pay the registration fee?

 All families interested in CSSA may register.
-Enrollment is not confirmed until registration fee is paid.
+Enrollment is not confirmed until the registration fee is paid.

 Is the registration fee refundable if my family decides we don’t want to move forward with services?

 Registration fees are refundable if your family decides not to move forward with services within five (5) business days after enrollment.
-Enrollment fees are used to secure t-shirts and other materials that are needed for students.
-Once enrollment fee's are paid, we use those funds to secure items needed.
+Enrollment fees are used to secure individual materials needed for students.
+Once enrollment fees are paid, we use those funds to secure the items needed.